Pyrite: The stone that shines like gold

 -

 Beyond its practical uses, pyrite has also fueled imagination and beliefs .
-In some cultures, it was considered a stone of protection , capable of repelling negative energies and dangers .
-It was also attributed the power to stimulate the intellect , self-confidence and inner strength.
+In some cultures, it was considered a protective stone , capable of repelling negative energies and dangers .
+It was also believed to have the power to stimulate the intellect , self-confidence and inner strength.

 Cognitive and mental improvement